xbgmsharp/postgsail/docs/src/postgsail.md

         text name
         text notes
-        integer stay_code "Link api.stays_at with api.stays via FOREIGN KEY and REFERENCES" jsonb user_data "User-defined data Stay-specific data including images and custom fields" text vessel_id "Unique identifier for the vessel associated with the api.metadata entry {NOT_NULL}" }
+        integer stay_code "Link api.stays_at with api.stays via FOREIGN KEY and REFERENCES" timestamp_with_time_zone updated_at "Timestamp of last row modification, maintained automatically by stays_moddatetime trigger.
+Use for incremental sync. {NOT_NULL}" jsonb user_data "User-defined data Stay-specific data including images and custom fields" text vessel_id "Unique identifier for the vessel associated with the api.metadata entry {NOT_NULL}" }